peterhuene/sqlite-net-wp8/README.md

 However, sqlite-net currently won't work with this library as it has a dependency on [csharp-sqlite](http://code.google.com/p/csharp-sqlite/) (a reimplementation of SQLite in C#) instead of this library.

 [Use my fork of sqlite-net](https://github.com/peterhuene/sqlite-net) that does depend on this library.
-I'll work on getting the sqlite-net changes pushed upstream (needs more work to make it build against both sqlite-net-wp8 and csharp-sqlite),
+There is a pending pull request on the upstream sqlite-net for these changes,

 Using sqlite-net-wp8
 ====================